-On June 21, 2004, Simon Property announced that it had signed a definitive agreement to acquire all of the outstanding common stock of Chelsea Property Group, Inc. ("Chelsea") and its operating partnership subsidiary in a transaction valued at approximately \$3.5 billion.
-In connection with the transaction, Chelsea's operating partnership will become our wholly-owned subsidiary.
-In addition, we or Simon Property will also assume Chelsea's existing indebtedness and preferred stock, which totaled approximately \$1.3 billion as of March 31, 2004.
-In addition, we or Simon Property will also assume Chelsea's existing indebtedness and preferred stock, which totaled approximately \$1.3 billion as of March 31, 2004.
-Under the terms of the agreement Simon Property will pay consideration of approximately \$66.00 per share for each share of Chelsea's common stock in the form of \$36.00 in cash, a fractional share of our common stock, and a fractional share of a new issue of our convertible preferred stock.
+On June 21, 2004, we announced that we had signed a definitive agreement to acquire all of the outstanding common stock of Chelsea Property Group, Inc. ("Chelsea") and its operating partnership subsidiary in a transaction valued at approximately \$3.5 billion.
+Under the terms of the agreement we will pay consideration of approximately \$66.00 per share for each share of Chelsea's common stock in the form of \$36.00 in cash, a fractional share of our common stock, and a fractional share of a new issue of our convertible preferred stock.
 Chelsea unit holders will receive 100% of their consideration in equity, split between Units and convertible preferred units of the Operating Partnership.
 The consideration will be adjusted if the average closing price per share of Simon Property's stock during a specified period prior to the closing date of the merger is greater than \$58.75 or less than \$43.43.
 If approved by vote of the Chelsea shareholders, we expect to fund the cash portion of the transaction on an interim basis with a \$1.8 billion acquisition facility.